wp-plugins/wp-cms-post-control/readme.txt

 You can control the display of the following global post/page options:

+* NEW - Limit the number of post and page revisions saved
 * Post/Page Media upload
 * Disable Autosave
 * Disable Post Revisions